 Elbow Beach had a reputation as a party place in the old college break days, but no more.
-For many years now, the hotel has appealed to a more sedate crowd, people seeking to relax on the pink-sand beach, and who can afford the price: in off season, rates kick in around $450 a night.
+For many years now, the hotel has appealed to a more sedate crowd, people seeking to relax on the pink-sand beach, and who can afford the price.

 There are several categories of room sizes in the bungalows, from very comfortable 450-square-foot premier ocean-front cottages, which we had, to the sprawling 2,500-square-foot Bird of Paradise cottage.

-Our room was more than big enough for the two of us, with a small patio overlooking the Seaside Terrace restaurant below, and ocean a couple hundred yards away.
-It was nicely appointed and comfortable, with relatively speedy WiFi, HDTV, roomy bath with rainhead shower, and Nespresso coffee machine.
-Best bet: get room service for breakfast and enjoy on the patio with the new morning sun.
+Rooms are nicely appointed and comfortable, with relatively speedy WiFi, HDTV, roomy bath with rain-head shower, and Nespresso coffee machine.
+Best bet: Get room service for breakfast and enjoy on the patio with the new morning sun.

 The beach, about a half-mile long, is as good as it gets, with pink sand and ample lounging chairs and umbrellas, along with dedicated, uniformed attendants who always seem to be there when you’re thinking of getting something to eat or drink.
-Our usual guy was Arturo, quick to deliver Dark ‘n Stormy cocktails or fabled Bermuda fish chowder whenever the mood struck.
+Enjoy Dark ‘n Stormy cocktails or fabled Bermuda fish chowder whenever the mood strikes.

 The food scene in Bermuda has vastly improved over the last 20 or so years, and it shines at Elbow Beach.
-At Café Lido one night we had a ridiculously large – and exquisite – double lobster-tail dinner, perfectly cooked and seasoned.
-Lunches are best had at the Sea Breeze Terrace, where the Mediterranean salad is packed with squid, shrimp, scallops, octopus and greens, along with killer ocean views.
+At Café Lido you can enjoy a ridiculously large – and exquisite – double lobster-tail dinner, perfectly cooked, and seasoned.
+Lunches are best had at the Sea Breeze Terrace, where the Mediterranean salad is packed with squid, shrimp, scallops, octopus, and greens, along with killer ocean views.

 Other dining options here, some closed in winter, include Blue Point Restaurant (poolside), Mickey’s Beach Bistro & Bar (right on the beach) and The Deep Lounge, a moody, sexy lounge that can be booked for private functions.

-Great off-site dining options include Little Venice in downtown Hamilton, an Italian staple on the island, run by Umberto, Emilio and Antonio, any one of whom regularly visits tables to check on things.
-And things were great the night we went, including tasting Antonio’s own spicy olive oil, and his homemade olives with capers.
+Great off-site dining options include Little Venice in downtown Hamilton, an Italian staple on the island, run by Umberto, Emilio, and Antonio, any one of whom regularly visits tables to check on things.

 The resort, already pretty spectacular as is, should be noticeably better under Burns’ regime.
 He would seem to know his stuff: With more than 30 years in the hospitality industry, he’s been part of developing, building and opening more than $2 billion worth of hotel real estate, and more than $1 billion in acquisitions.